hugomssantos/hugomssantos/README.md

 # Hugo Santos
 I'm Hugo from Portugal, and currently I'm Director of Software Engineering.
-I really enjoy learning about Agile, Engineering Management, Leadership, Technology and Software Architecture.
+I really enjoy learning about Technology, Software Architecture, Engineering Management, Leadership and Agile practices.

 📫 How to reach me: hugomiguel@gmail.com